Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt3-third-year.md

 "Yeah?"

 "Yeah!
-Not for years yet, but when they do---if they do---it'll be a third taller than what's even *possible* here on Earth."
+Not for years yet, but when they do - if they do - it'll be a third taller than what's even *possible* here on Earth."

 "What the hell do they need a building like that for?"
 Sean asked.